 - Difficulty Rating: Beginner/intermediate

 - Best For: Families and beginners looking for some unique trails

-At 5 miles, this ride does not use all of the available biking trails in the system, but it does give riders a good taste of what the park has to offer.
-As described here, the ride follows a clockwise route; however, the direction of travel changes based on the day of the week—so be sure to check the day's directionality before heading out!
+At 5 miles, this ride gives bikers a taste of what the park has to offer.
+As described here, the ride follows a clockwise route; however, the direction of travel changes based on the day of the week—so be sure to check the day’s directionality before heading out!
 Follow the Wabash Cannonball Trail for a short distance to the first junction with Hognose Snake Loop.
 Take this trail to head north (clockwise) on the Hognose Snake Loop as it winds through the woods and low wetlands.
-Here is where you'll find some of those bridges and boardwalks that flow along the terrain.
-At the junction with the Blazing Star Loop, turn left to continue north.
-Here you'll find rolling, elevated boardwalks that flow and wind through the woods.
+Here is where you’ll find some of those bridges and boardwalks that flow along the terrain.
+At the junction with the Blazing Star Loop, turn left to continue north to find rolling, elevated boardwalks that flow and wind through the woods.
 As you head around the loop clockwise, there is a turn for the Blue Racer Loop, which leads to the western edge of the park—this is a great option if you want to add some more mileage to the ride.
 As you head south and rejoin the Hognose Snake Loop, the trail opens up a bit, allowing riders to pick up speed and carve some swooping turns before finishing up back at the start.

 - Location: Cuyahoga Falls, OH, in Hampton Hills Metropark, 28 miles south of Cleveland